 The disposal of effluent (treated sewage) may occur:

 A common effluent drainage system is where two or more premises have their wastewater combined (usually after primary treatment) and transported to a common land application area independent of premises where the wastewater was generated.
-Such systems over 20 equivalent persons would also require approval and further monitoring from the Department of Environment and Heritage Protection.
+Such systems over 20 equivalent persons would also require approval and further monitoring from the Department of Environment and Science.

 Treatment systems for household wastewater include: